arangodb/docs/3.6/data-modeling-collections-database-methods.md

-- *replicationFactor* (optional, default is 1): in a cluster, this attribute determines how many copies of each shard are kept on different DBServers.
+- *replicationFactor* (optional, default is 1): in a cluster, this attribute determines how many copies of each shard are kept on different DB-Servers.
 The value 1 means that only one copy (no synchronous replication) is kept.
 A value of k means that k-1 replicas are kept.
-Any two copies reside on different DBServers.
+Any two copies reside on different DB-Servers.
   Replication between them is synchronous, that is, every write operation to the "leader" copy will be replicated to all "follower" replicas, before the write operation is reported successful.